An Experiment with Time: Academic

 Initial reactions from the scientific and scientifically-minded community were broadly positive.
 Nature carried a review by the philosopher and mathematician Hyman Levy.
 They accepted that Dunne was a sober and rational investigator who was doing his best to take a scientific approach.
 They acknowledged that if his ideas about time and consciousness were true then his book would be truly revolutionary.
 However opinions differed over the existence of dream precognition, while his infinite regress was almost universally judged to be logically flawed and incorrect.

 Philosophers who criticised An Experiment with Time on much the same basis included J. A. Gunn, C. D. Broad and M. F. Cleugh.

 The physicist and parapsychologist G. N. M. Tyrrell explained:

 Mr. J. W. Dunne, in his book, An Experiment with Time, introduces a multidimensional scheme in an attempt to explain precognition and he has further developed this scheme in later publications.
 But, as Professor Broad has shown, these unlimited dimensions are unnecessary, ... and the true problem of time—the problem of becoming, or the passage of events from future through present to past, is not explained by them but is still left on the author's hands at the end.

 Later editions continued to receive attention.
 In 1981 a new impression of the 1934 (third) edition was published with an introduction by the writer and broadcaster Brian Inglis.
-The last (1948) edition was reprinted in 1981 with an introduction by the physicist and parapsychologist Russell Targ.
 A review of it in New Scientist described it as a "definitive classic".
+The last (1948) edition was reprinted in 2001 with an introduction by the physicist and parapsychologist Russell Targ.
+The book was again republished by Dover in 2022.

 Mainstream scientific opinion remains that, while Dunne was an entertaining writer, there is no scientific evidence for either dream precognition or more than one time dimension and his arguments do not convince.